Things To Do Aruba

 MooMba Beach Bar Aruba

-MooMba Beach Bar & Restaurant is a restaurant with two separate bars.
+MooMba Beach Bar & Restaurant is one of Aruba’s best beachfront restaurants!
 It’s located on Palm Beach between the Marriott and the Holiday Inn.
-The open-air restaurant serves breakfast, lunch, and dinner, right along the ocean, and both bars are everything you want from a beach bar — palapa-style roofs, tables in the sand, live music, and tropical drinks.
+This open-air restaurant has two bars and serves breakfast, lunch, and dinner, right on the beach.
+Both bars are everything you want from an island beach bar too — palapa-style roofs, tables in the sand, live music, and tropical drinks.

 MooMba Beach Bar is also a great place to experience nightlife in Aruba.
 CNN even named it one of the best beach bars in the world a few years ago!
 They’re open until 1:00 AM on weekdays and 2:00 AM on weekends.